2020 Health Insurance Marketplace Calculator

 Frequently Asked Questions

 - The FAQs below are intended to help you understand this Calculator.
-More detailed questions and answers are available on our Health Reform FAQ page.Where can I go for help understanding how the health reform law will affect me?
+More detailed questions and answers about signing up for coverage are available on our Health Reform FAQ page.Where can I go for help understanding how the health reform law will affect me?

 If you have questions about how the health reform law will affect you and your insurance options, please go to Healthcare.gov, or contact their Help Center at 1-800-318-2596 if you have questions that cannot be answered on their website.
 You can also contact your state’s Consumer Assistance Program, Exchange, or Medicaid office with questions about eligibility and enrollment.

 The Kaiser Family Foundation is not able to provide individual advice on your insurance options.
-However, we do provide some answers to frequently asked questions below, along with more detailed questions and answers in our Health Reform FAQ page.
+However, we do provide answers to a number of frequently asked questions below, along with more detailed questions and answers in our Health Reform FAQ page.